SAP-samples/teched2022-DT261/exercises/ex3/README.md

       ![](/exercises/ex3/images/70.png)

-   - In ***Select: Rome*** view:
+   - In ***Select: Role*** view:
      - Select ***`order-delivery-scheduling!b7728`*** for ***Application Identifier***,
      - For this exercise, check the checkbox in front of the *Role Name* header to select all ODS Roles,
      - Click ***Add*** button.

       ![](/exercises/ex3/images/71.png)

-   - Now add your user to the Role Collection by entiring your user id in the ***ID*** field as shown on the screenshot.
+   - Now add your user to the Role Collection by entering your user id in the ***ID*** field as shown on the screenshot.
 Click on your user from the value help.
-Then, click ***Save** button.
+Then, click the ***Save*** button.

       > **Note:** You have to use the pre-created user for the on-site TechEd hands-on workshop.
 Please ask your instructors for more details.

       ![](/exercises/ex3/images/72.png)

-## Enable SAP BTP Lauchpad Service and configure ODS application in it.
+## Enable SAP BTP Launchpad Service and configure the ODS application in it

 In order to be able to use the ODS capabilities, you need to configure it in the Launchpad Service.

-1. Subscribe for Launchpad Service application.
+1. Subscribe to the Launchpad Service application.

    - If not already there, navigate to ***Services*** > ***Instances and Subscriptions***.
 Click on ***Create***.